robotjackie/portfolio/_projects/04_Arduino_cam.md

 <center><img src="https://raw.githubusercontent.com/robotjackie/portfolio/gh-pages/public/images/ov7670_non_fifo.jpg" width="300"></center>

-The one with a memory chip (ALB422) has enough space to store 1 image in YUV image format, at 2 bytes/pixel (more on YUV image format below, under "Image color formats").
+The one with a memory chip (ALB422) has enough space to store 1 image in raw Bayer image format, at 1 byte/pixel (more on YUV image format below, under "Image color formats").
+It can hold 384K bytes.
 The module then allows the image to be read from the memory chip off 8 parallel data pins.

 This camera module makes prototyping with the camera quite easy.
 But in the case of manufacturing, the bare camera often comes with "Golden Finger" connections for each pin.
 Without the bulky case of the module, the form factor for the actual camera is quite small: